redhat-developer/openshift-vsts/docs/getting-started.md

   <dt>OpenShift/Kubernetes service connection</dt>
   <dd>Required.
 The service connection to use to execute this command.
 See <a href="#configuring-the-openshift-service-connection">Configuring the OpenShift service connection</a>.</dd>
   <dt>Version of oc to use</dt>
   <dd>Allows to specify the version of oc to use for command execution, eg v3.10.0.
 If left blank the latest stable version is used.
-You can also specify a direct URL to the oc release bundle.</dd>
+You can also specify a direct URL to the oc release bundle.
+See <a href="#how-the-cache-works">_How the cache works_</a></dd>
   <dt>Name of ConfigMap</dt>
   <dd>Required.The name of the ConfigMap to update.</dd>
   <dt>Namespace of ConfigMap</dt>